1 Introduction to Metawidget

 This chapter is an introductory tutorial for new users of Metawidget.
-Before you begin, you need to download at least the binary distribution, and preferrably the source code distribution as well, from http://www.metawidget.org/download.html.
+Before you begin, you need to download the binary distribution from http://metawidget.org/download.php.

-1.1 Part 1 - The First Metawidget Application
+1.1 Part 1 (Java version) - The First Metawidget Application

 This tutorial should take around 20 minutes.
 We recommend you use your preferred Java development environment.
-If you use an Integrated Development Environment (IDE), you will need to start a new Java project and add metawidget.jar to it.
-Otherwise, you just need to ensure metawidget.jar is on your CLASSPATH .
+If you use an Integrated Development Environment (IDE), you will need to start a new Java project and add metawidget-all.jar to it.
+Otherwise, you just need to ensure metawidget-all.jar is on your CLASSPATH.

 1.1.1 The Object